 Sue said, “I thought you would!”

-I add a heaping 1/2 cup of yellow curry paste.
+Add heaping 1/2 cup of curry paste to the onions.

-I cut the breasts of duck in slices and place them on our plates.
-I add some baked zucchini and spoon curry sauce over the duck breasts!
+Cut breasts in slices and place on the plates.
+I add baked zucchini and spoon curry sauce over the duck breasts!

 Let’s see another view!